Fear of Rising Interest Rates

 Why everyone is stressing about the 10-year Treasury yield from CNN Money.com

 “Auto loans, home mortgages, and other loans are tied to the benchmark 10-year yield.
 Investors fear that higher interest rates could start to eat into corporate profits and also signal that more inflation is coming.”
-This is why everyone is paying so much attention on the 10 years Treasury Note.
+This is why everyone is paying so much attention to the 10 years Treasury Note.

 Below from Investopedia.com :